Minority Shareholders

 To arrange with the creditor who issued the petition to pay off the amount claimed and adjourn the hearing while that occurs

-To apply to the Court to adjourn the hearing of the creditor’s petition
+To apply to the court to adjourn the hearing of the creditor’s petition

-To apply to the Court to dismiss the creditor’s petition
+To apply to the court to dismiss the creditor’s petition

 If the information in the creditor’s petition is completely accurate, the first two options are the appropriate ones for you to consider.
-If you do not currently have the financial means to pay the full amount claimed, and the creditor will not agree to an informal arrangement to settle that amount, a personal insolvency agreement under Part X of the Bankruptcy Act is a formal option that may be available to you to achieve that outcome.
+If you do not currently have the financial means to pay the full amount claimed, and the creditor will not agree to an informal arrangement to settle that amount, a personal insolvency agreement under Part X of the Act is a formal option that may be available to you to achieve that outcome.
 Commencing this process automatically stays proceedings relating to the creditor’s petition until this option has been voted on by your creditors (section 189AAA of the Act).

 It may well be that you intend to oppose the creditor’s petition on some of the grounds described above but require more time to prepare your case.
-You may also need more time to negotiate an outcome with the creditor or are awaiting the outcome of Court proceedings related to the creditor’s debt.
-In those situations, you may be able to obtain an adjournment from the Court.
+You may also need more time to negotiate an outcome with the creditor or are awaiting the outcome of court proceedings related to the creditor’s debt.
+In those situations, you may be able to obtain an adjournment from the court.
 An application for an adjournment will need to be supported by affidavit evidence prepared by a lawyer experienced in bankruptcy law.

-One of the most persuasive grounds a debtor can use to have a creditor’s petition dismissed is to prove to the Court that they are solvent.
+One of the most persuasive grounds a debtor can use to have a creditor’s petition dismissed is to prove to the court that they are solvent.
 Bankruptcy is a legal process for the administration of an insolvent person’s affairs.
-If you are not insolvent, this needs to be demonstrated to the Court.
+If you are not insolvent, this needs to be demonstrated to the court.
 Balance sheet solvency is not enough, i.e. an excess of assets over liabilities.
 The test of solvency is being able to pay your debts as and when they fall due.
-Sufficient assets to cover those debts may not be enough to prove solvency to a Court if those assets cannot be readily sold to pay creditors.
-To prove solvency the Court needs to be shown, by affidavit evidence, all relevant material with respect to the debtor’s financial affairs so that it can make its judgment based on full facts and the actual circumstances of the bankrupt (Mehajer v Weston in his Capacity as Trustee of the Bankrupt Estate of Salim Mehajer [2019] FCA 1713).
+Sufficient assets to cover those debts may not be enough to prove solvency to a court if those assets cannot be readily sold to pay creditors.
+To prove solvency the court needs to be shown, by affidavit evidence, all relevant material with respect to the debtor’s financial affairs so that it can make its judgment based on full facts and the actual circumstances of the bankrupt (Mehajer v Weston in his Capacity as Trustee of the Bankrupt Estate of Salim Mehajer [2019] FCA 1713).

 Bankruptcy is a technical and complex area of law and you should seriously consider obtaining legal advice if you believe that there may be grounds to oppose the creditor’s petition you have received.
 Doing this may well be the difference between achieving a just outcome and a sequestration order being made against you declaring you bankrupt.